vusion/svg-classic-sprite-loader/README.md

 # svg-classic-sprite-loader

-**Splice the SVG into a sprite and create a style of Webpack loader**
+**Webpack loader for splice the SVG into Sprite and create CSS Style**

 [![NPM Version][npm-img]][npm-url]
 [![Dependencies][david-img]][david-url]